 “That doesn’t give you the right to invade my thoughts, my past,” Eva said.
 “I would have volunteered if you had asked.”

 He hung his head.
 “I had two visions tonight, one of the books hidden behind the fireplace.
 The other was of Northport.
 The city was on fire…”

 Theo couldn’t finish his confession without a break in his voice, so he waited.
-When he was ready, he continued.
+When he was composed, he continued.
 “Someone I care for will die unless I do something about it.”

-Several of the house staff brought light to Eva Marie.
-She handed the two candles to Theo but held on to the handle of the lantern.
+Several of the house staff brought a lantern and two lit candles to Eva Marie.
+She handed the candles to Theo but held on to the handle of the lamp.
 Thanking them for their help, Eva walked back into the study.

-Theotello hesitated before he entered, then closed the door behind him.
-Eva walked over to the cabinet on the left.
-She pressed the cache to release the fireplace.
-Grabbing the side, Eva swung it open, revealing the secret room.
+Theotello welcomed the light emitted from the candles.
+Entering the room, he closed the door behind him.
+Eva walked over to the cabinet on the left, then pressed the cache to release the fireplace.
+Grabbing the side, she swung it open, revealing the secret room.

 Eva followed him with the second book in hand.
-She placed the lantern on the table, which emanated with brighter light.
+She placed the lantern on the table, making it easier to see the books.
 Looking at the circle surrounding two symbols, Eva asked Theo what they were.

 He ran his fingers across the embossed symbols.
 “These are two emblems, pictures as it were, to identify the writer.
 Today, Chroniclers take on a new name.
 But, long ago, they gave up their names and chose symbols to represent who they became.”

-“They are old,” Theo admitted.
-“I have seen may bound Chronicles at Northport, but none like these here.”
+“They are, indeed,” Theo admitted.
+“I have seen many bound Chronicles at Northport, but none like these here.”

 He carefully opened the book to the first page.
 The handwritten text was legible, and the parchment free of defect.
-Yet, it was in a language Theo couldn’t read.
+Yet, it was not a language Theo couldn’t read.